csgcmai/NBNet/readme.txt

 Code for Paper:

-G. Mai, Kai Cao, P. C. Yuen and Anil K. Jain, On the Reconstruction of Face Images from Deep Face Templates, IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2019
+G. Mai, Kai Cao, P. C. Yuen and Anil K. Jain, "On the Reconstruction of Face Images from Deep Face Templates", IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2019

 Please cite our paper if you find the code useful.